-Christmas is one of the most magical times of the year for a trip to New York.
-The city is filled with Christmas trees, lights, carolers, decorated avenues, and stores...
-Without a doubt, the city is at its most charming.
+Christmas is one of the most magical times to experience in New York.
+The city is filled with Christmas trees, lights, carolers, decorated avenues and stores...
+It's definitely the time to travel to New York.
 As Andy Williams said in his popular song: It's the Most Wonderful Time of the Year!

-1. Don't miss the Rockefeller Center Lights Switch-On Ceremony
+1. Don't Miss the Rockefeller Center Tree Lighting Ceremony

-Every year New York inaugurates Christmas with the lighting of the enormous Rockefeller Center Tree.
-A tradition that dates back to the 1930s, when workers building the skyscraper put up a fir tree to commemorate the holidays.
+Every year New York inaugurates Christmas with the lighting of the huge tree at Rockefeller Center.
+A tradition that dates back to the 1930s, when workers building the skyscraper put up another fir tree to commemorate the holidays.

 What is the Rockefeller Center tree lighting ceremony like?

-It's quite a show!
-It's known as the Rockefeller Center Christmas Tree Lighting and follows a two-hour event in which several music stars, enraptured in the Christmas spirit, perform and sing Christmas carols for the crowd gathered in Rockefeller Plaza.
+It is known as the Rockefeller Center Christmas Tree Lighting and follows a two-hour event in which several music stars, imbued with the Christmas spirit, dance and sing Christmas carols for the audience gathered in Rockefeller Plaza.

-As it is already a New York tradition at Christmas, the surrounding area is pretty crowded so if you want to witness it, my advice is to go to the place a few hours before to get a good place as if you were going to any concert.
-Of course, dress warmly because winter in the city means freezing temperatures, and being still for so long can turn you into a snowman.
+Rockefeller Center at Christmas time is a spectacle and attending the lighting of the tree has become a New York tradition at this time of year.
+The surrounding area is crowded with people so if you want to witness it, my advice is that you approach the place a few hours before to get a good place as if you were going to any concert.
+Of course, wrap up warm because winter in the city is freezing and waiting so long can freeze you like a snowman.

-The show culminates with the Rockefeller Center tree lighting around 10 p.m. and it will remain lit from dusk to midnight until early January.
-Because it is the big day of the holidays, December 25 is lit all day long.
+The show culminates with the lighting of the Rockefeller Center tree around 10 p.m. and it will remain lit from dusk to midnight until early January.
+Because it is the big day of the holidays, December 25 is lit all day.

 2. Marvel at the Rockefeller Plaza Christmas tree and decorations